alphaknowledgehosting/AlphaKnowledgeDsaEditorials/CPP basics-1/cpp2-editorial.md

 ### Do-while Loop

-A do-while loop in programming executes a block of code at least once and then repeatedly as long as a specified condition remains true.[^1]
+A do-while loop in programming executes a block of code at least once and then repeatedly as long as a specified condition remains true.

 **Syntax:**